malte-koenig/AG_News_Classifier/original_dataset_csv/README.md

 These csv files are provided for documentation.
-They are not used in the code"
+They are not used in the code."